gomorpheus/morpheus-docs/administration/settings/whitelabel.rst

 	Top left header logo.
 Preferred Image Size (500x76) Disable Support Menu
 	Enable this flag to hide the support dropdown menu in the header.
+Support Menu Links
+	Customize support links.
+Label Code can be used for translations and is optional.
+Be sure to specify fully qualified url if linking to external sites.
+Security Banner
+	The Security Banner section in /admin/settings#!whitelabel displays content on the login screen for Security and Consent messaging and warnings.
+		- Applicable at Global and Tenant levels
+		- Security Banner input field accepts plain text and markdown
+		- Content is displayed below login section in scoped /login/auth pages.
 Footer Logo
 	Footer Logo in bottom left.
 Preferred Image Size (264x54) Login Logo